 6. Stay Away From Dairy For A Little While

-Sorry to be the bearer of bad news, but these three parts of your diet might be contributing to your constipation because of their inflammatory effects.
+Sorry to be the one to break it to you, but these three parts of your diet might be contributing to your constipation because of their inflammatory effects.
 While the probiotics found in yogurt have a positive effect on your gut microbiome, which can help digestion, consuming too much dairy can trigger constipation, especially in people who might be lactose intolerant.

 7. Don't Drastically Change Your Coffee Routine

 Coffee is one of the most commonly cited natural remedies for constipation out there.
 "Coffee stimulates the muscles in the digestive system helping bowel movements," Dr. Sonpal says.
 If you're a regular coffee drinker, having a little bit more might help move things along.